 The BeardStache can be best described as a facial hair style that combines a stubble and a mustache.

-This type of “stubble + mustache beard” is one of the hottest facial hair trends in 2019 and many experts project it to be even bigger in 2020, thanks to the exposure from many prominent models and YouTube personalities rocking the style.
+This type of “stubble + mustache beard” is one of the hottest facial hair trends in 2020, thanks to the exposure from many prominent models and YouTube personalities rocking the style.

 Growing the BeardStache doesn’t require too much patience, as the stubble can be achieved in roughly 10 days, whereas the mustache area grows in 1-2 months.